ping/instagram_private_api/README.md

 ## Usage
 The [app API client](instagram_private_api/) emulates the official app and has a larger variety of functions.
 The [web API client](instagram_web_api/) has a smaller set of function but can be used without logging in.

-Your choice will do depend on your use case.
+Your choice will depend on your use case.

 The [``examples/``](examples/) and [``tests/``](tests/) are a good source of detailed sample code on how to use the clients, including a simple way to save the auth cookie for reuse.